 Quick Summary: Best Trading Platforms for futures at a Glance

-• Interactive Brokers: Best for multi-market access and professional risk controls
+• Interactive Brokers: Best for professional-grade execution, global market access, and risk controls

 What Makes a Good Trading Platform for futures?